intel/neural-compressor/docs/source/quantization.md

 ```

 ### Specify Quantization Backend
-Intel(R) Neural Compressor support multi-framework: PyTorch, Tensorflow, ONNXRuntime and MXNet.
-The neraul compressor will automatically determine which framework to use based on the model type, but for backend, users need to set it themselves in configure object.
+Intel(R) Neural Compressor support multi-framework: PyTorch, Tensorflow, ONNX Runtime and MXNet.
+The neural compressor will automatically determine which framework to use based on the model type, but for backend, users need to set it themselves in configure object.

 <table class="center">
     <thead>